 The project gender marker is GEN2.
-The project has achieved the following results in respect of gender mainstreaming for the reporting period (Q4 2021):
+The project has achieved the following results in respect of gender mainstreaming for the reporting period (Q2 2022):

-- 45 women (all of them DPs) developed new skills and strengthened their capacities for increased employability through on-the-job training with respective employees in Syunik and Gegharkunik regions. - Around 220 women and girls in 87 beneficiary households, who received fodder, directly benefit from strengthened livelihoods. - Call/announcement aiming to support non-agricultural micro and small entrepreneurship focuses primarily on women entrepreneurs.
-About 40 women have applied.
-Local consultations were held with women NGOs to identify the specific needs of women in the target regions. - Present the project's targeting strategy in line with corporate Leaving No One Behind (LNOB) strategy mentioning particular beneficiary groups.
+- 68 women (all of them DPs) developed new skills and strengthened their capacities for increased employability through on-the-job training with respective employees in Syunik and Gegharkunik regions. - 9 female recipients of small non-agricultural grants were able to rehabilitate and develop their non-agricultural livelihoods. - 5 local NGOs selected in Syunik and Gegharkunik regions are head by women.
+Two of them are local women resource cente. - Around 250 women and girls in 87 beneficiary households, who received fodder, directly benefit from strengthened livelihoods.
+Local consultations were held with women NGOs to identify the specific needs of women in the target - regions. - Present the project's targeting strategy in line with corporate Leaving No One Behind (LNOB) strategy mentioning particular beneficiary groups.

 Project aims to support a particular beneficiary group- displaced people, who have left their livelihoods as a result of NK conflict.
 Those people need support to rehabilitate their livelihoods and develop their economic activity.
 To this end, project's targeting strategy involved employment of several means to identify and target the displaced persons.
 Collaboration and consultations with regional administrations (including those done during field visits), cross-project information sharing (with projects targeting the same groups), as well as direct contacts with the potential beneficiaries (for instance calling each of them to identify needs for fodder distribution) allowed to identify beneficiaries and plan activities accordingly.
-In frame of the project, up to 125 beneficiaries/DPs were targeted directly so far as a result of this strategy.
+In frame of the project, up to 800 beneficiaries/DPs were targeted directly so far as a result of this strategy.